nekernel-org/necti/sdk/ReadMe.txt

-NOTE: sci_base.hxx is included by default on the system, no need to include it here.
+Read Me: XPCOM SDK

-XPCOM and W32 SDK, use this to develop ZKA applications.
+XPCOM, W32 and various SDKs.

-Warning: XPCOM isn't compatible with Windows, linking against it, will surely cause opcode errors or GPFs.
+Use those to develop ZKA applications.